65 Reasons Why MPs Should Stop Brexit

-Every government estimate of the impact of Brexit indicates that it will will harm the UK economically and the impact of new trade deals with other countries will be marginal.
-In addition, Brexit is likely to reduce the UK’s influence in Europe and the world as a whole as we are forced to rapidly negotiate trade deals with countries outside the EU.
-Leaving the EU will make the UK a mere follower as it will be obliged to follow the rules and regulations of the EU, USA and China.
+Below is 65 reasons why MPs should stop Brexit.
+The impact of Brexit indicates that it will will harm the UK economically.
+The impact of new trade deals with other countries will be marginal.
+In addition, Brexit is likely to reduce the UK’s influence in Europe and the world as a whole.
+We are forced to rapidly negotiate trade deals with countries outside the EU.
+Leaving the EU will make the UK a mere follower.
+It will be obliged to follow the rules and regulations of the EU, USA and China.

 Sign up for Wrexham for Europe’s newsletter here –>